maticzav/swift-graphql/README.md

 ## Reference

+Here you can find in-depth overview of each function that SwiftGraphQL exposes.

+> SwiftGraphQL intentionally doesn't implement any caching mechanism.
+This is only a query library and it does that very well.
+You should implement caching functionality yourself, but you probably don't need it in most cases.

 ### `send`

 - `SwiftGraphQL`

-SwiftGraphQL exposes only two methods - `send` - that lets you send your query to your server and `listen` that lets you create subscription listeners.
+Lets you send your query to your server.
 It uses URLRequest internally and shared URLSession to perform the request, and returns Swift's Request type with the data.

 You can pass in the dictionary of `headers` to implement authorization mechanism.